Still Inertia is Jason Kraley

 In September 1998, I hit a critical period of introspection and created a mini studio in the bedroom while eating and sleeping in the living room.
 If I wasn't working, I was home pushing the limits of my sequencing program and recording by sync'ing my keyboard's 6-track memory with my computer's 4-track sequencing, editting beats and samples on a soundwave level.
 The end project was a practical dump onto analogue tape.
 4 weeks.
 4 solid songs.
 End result: "...The Delusional EP".

 In 1999, after a 15 month reality check, new equipment, new home, and new experiences, I completely abandoned the use of a computer to structuralize my music.
 Gooding contributed a Sony MDS-JES10 MiniDisc Deck, 1/4" line cords, microphones, headphones, and live drum tracks for me to loop via the MD deck itself.
 In 2000, my studio was completed with the acquisition of a Roland VS-840EX Digital Workstation and a Tascam CD-RW700 CD burning deck.
-My digital studio was complete for the new century and my name was officially changed to Still Inertia.
+My digital studio was complete for the new century (or so I thought at the time).

 On August 28, 2001, it appeared, through intensive research and feedback, that there was not only a band in Australia called "Inertia" but there was a band and a DJ called "Inertia" touring the U.S... with one of their most recent shows being as near to Cleveland as Chicago back in 2001.
 Though I felt an intensive and personal connection with the singular word "Inertia", I didn't wish to get confused with others.
 I decided to rename myself as "Still Inertia" to serve as a name with double-meaning.
 The one being an oxymoron.
 The other implying that, though I had to rename my musical vision, I am effectively still "Inertia".

-My music is continually changing and evolving.
-I do not use a computer to create or sequence my music.
-Instead I rely on the MD deck and the Roland studio device to work on allowing a song to emerge and evolve by hand.
+My music at that point was (and still is) continually changing and evolving.
+Between 2001-2006, I did not use a computer to create or sequence my music.
+Instead I relied on the MD deck and the Roland studio device to work on allowing a song to emerge and evolve by hand.
 I've had the distinct honor and pleasure collaborating with musicians and vocalists such as Gooding, Mike Williams, Amanda North, Shwag McGinty, Joe Rohan, and Joe Minadeo.
-Until I reach my ultimate goal of professional duplication and printing, my music is being pushed into the public's slightly-off-mainstream by hand; professionally printed packaging while the music is being burned onto silver/blue-professional grade CD-Rs.
-Over 290 CDs have been either sold or acquired, and the "Collections" CD single was spread to the college radio stations of Cleveland in 2002 and sold at local stores during that time.
-Airplay was reported on 89.3 FM WCSB.
+Until I reached my ultimate goal of professional duplication and printing, my music was being pushed into the public's slightly-off-mainstream eyes by hand; professionally printed packaging while the music was being burned onto silver/blue-professional grade CD-Rs.
+Over 340 CDs have been either sold or acquired, and the "Collections" CD single was spread to the college radio stations of Cleveland in 2002 and sold at local stores during that time.
+Airplay was reported in Cleveland on 91.1 FM WRUW and 89.3 FM WCSB.

 In 2004, "Upgrade" officially became the first full length CD, taking place of the "first CD album" concept of 2000 (known ethereally as "Heaven").
 A CD single for the song "What You See" was tentatively scheduled for release in the summer of 2005 from this album, however, the idea has been put on hold and only 4 copies were released to the public.

 In April 2005, the second album has been released on a CD entitled "From The Ancient Center" and concentrates on the human experience during meditation.
-Working with Mike Williams and Amanda North, this new album is a breakthrough in creating a musical environment where nature and technology exist harmoniously together.
-The success and positive feedback has only just begun.
+Working with Mike Williams and Amanda North, this new album became a breakthrough in creating musical environments where nature and technology could exist harmoniously together.
+The success and positive feedback continues to this day, and, until such expansion of pressings occur, is available only on pro-grade CD-Rs.

-Visit The Word for the latest information and releases from Still Inertia.
+Visit The Word for the latest information and releases from Still Inertia.... or visit facebook.com/stillinertia.

 I'm going to continue onward musically via my own atypical (and graphically tactical) methods.
-If you're interested in more information about Still Inertia, CRC Music (formerly known as Compression Records Cleveland), collaboration inquiries, contributions to this third album in progress or other Kraley Productions releases, please contact me.
+If you're interested in more information about Still Inertia, CRC-Music.com (formerly known as Compression Records Cleveland), collaboration inquiries, contributions to future works or other Kraley Productions releases, please contact me at sound@stillinertia.com.

 -Jason Kraley (a.k.a.
 Still Inertia)